1985 Florida Gators football team: Roster

-Florida State

 Postseason

 After the season, Sagarin Ratings (ELO-Chess), one of two NCAA recognized selectors created by Jeff Sagarin, an MIT math graduate and sports statistician, named Florida as the 1985 national champions, though Florida does not claim the title.
 Florida finished with a 9–1–1 overall record and an SEC record of 5–1, tying for first place in the ten-team SEC.